Our Speakers – Saturday Afternoon

 Chrissy Griffth Heyworth and Mary Ray Struthers, curated an incredible group of speakers for us on Saturday; sometimes schedules and health issues intervene.
 But, as expected(!), the three in person and the four via video were spectacular!”

-Dr. Anne Moore, our Smith Medalist and renowned now mostly retired oncologist, presented this slide show. (to be added)
+Dr. Anne Moore, our Smith Medalist and renowned now mostly retired oncologist, presented this slide show.

 Carol Rosenbaum

-1968 Memphis Sanitation Strike (“Memphis” is the 2nd one down on the list; Carol wrote/produced all the others.)
+1968 Memphis Sanitation Strike (“Memphis” is the 2nd one down on the list; Carol wrote/produced the others.)

 Carol’s website (Click on “Videos” then “Beating the Odds” for the heart transplant story.)